alunix/mini_notification_system/readme.md

 A mini notification system based on Codeigniter and MongoDB.

-Attempting to make it work with Tornado, for persistent connection.
+Whenever a notification needs to be sent out, it is pushed to the client using Tornado.

+Implements persistent connection using long polling and Tornado.

 Links: